tuomax7/OFC-test/README.md

 ## Running the app in Docker

-Create a `.env`file at the root of your project and in the `strapi`folder.
+Create the required `.env` files at the root of the project, in the `strapi`folder and in the `frontend` folder.

 Make sure you have Docker Compose installed and run